NOTE: I am grateful to Jacqui from the Nuneaton & North Warwickshire FHS for correcting some factual errors that appeared in this article.

 The Will was proved in July 1819 and administration granted to Jane Turner, wife of Rev John Turner, the natural and lawful sister (and I believe she is described as his only next of kin).
 So there is still a mystery about why Ann and the other Rev John who were named in the will as Executors and beneficiaries seem to have been left out.

 Incidentally - Thomas Garratt was eventually ordained (though I don't know the actual date).
 He appears on the Clergy Database as curate (in 1830) and subsequent vicar (in 1833) in the parish of Audley in the diocese of Coventry and Lichfield.
 And it seems that Rev Thomas Garratt, MA was indeed a poet ... 'the Poetical Works of Thomas Garratt, MA' were published by J Heywood in 1892.
+And the published volume includes an illustration of the poet himself (see left)

 We have recently found more evidence to support the story, in the form of an article which was published in the Manchester Times in 1893.